dlu-ch/dlb/doc/index.rst

 Its most important tasks are:

 - collect and transform filesystem paths
-- call tool binaries (e.g. compilers) with context-dependent command line arguments
+- find and call tool binaries (e.g. compilers) with context-dependent command line arguments
 - generate files (e.g. some program source files or configuration files)
 - make the build fast by omitting unnecessary redos
-- control the build by command line arguments

 These are the areas where dlb wants to be strong - all this in a precisely specified way, with emphasis on correctness, reliability and robustness.